-9. SHALL include the option tag 'timer' in a Supported header ;
+9. SHALL include the option tags 'timer' and ‘tdialog’ in a Supported header ;

 10. SHALL cache the allowed SIP methods if received in the Allow header;

 11. SHOULD include an Allow header with the SIP methods supported in this SIP dialog according to rules and procedures of [RFC3261];